Azure/azure-docs-sdk-dotnet/api/overview/azure/security.confidentialledger-readme-pre.md

         .GetString();
 }

-// The ledger entry written at the transactionId in firstResponse is retrieved from the default sub-ledger.
+// The ledger entry written at the transactionId in firstResponse is retrieved from the default collection.
 Response getResponse = ledgerClient.GetLedgerEntry(transactionId);

 // Try until the entry is available.